jlorich/workshop-terraform/_entries/01 introduction.md

 ---
 sectionid: intro
 sectionclass: h1
-title: The Azure Kubernetes Workshop
+title: Azure Pipelines Terraform Workshop
 type: nocount
 is-parent: yes
 ---

-Welcome to the Azure Kubernetes Workshop.
-In this lab, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on Azure Kubernetes Service (AKS).
+Welcome to the Azure Pipelines Terraform Workshop.
+In this lab you'll go throught tasks tht will help you master the basics and more advanced topics required to deploy infrastructure in Azure with Terraform through Azure Pipelines.

-Some of the things you’ll be going through:
+Some of the things you'll be going through:

-- Kubernetes deployments, services and ingress
+- Setting up a basic pipeline to validate Terraform templates
-- Deploying MongoDB using Helm
+- Using Pipeline to deploy a terraform template
-- Azure Monitor for Containers, Horizontal Pod Autoscaler and the Cluster Autoscaler
+- Integrating KeyVault into your build and release pipelines
-- Building CI/CD pipelines using Azure DevOps and Azure Container Registry
+- Setting up a multi-environment deployment pipeline
-- Scaling using Virtual Nodes, setting up SSL/TLS for your deployments, using Azure Key Vault for secrets
+- Continuously deploying and configuring Kubernetes clusters